Mexican Slang words

 Chafa

-Something that is or poor quality.
+Something that is of poor quality.
 E.g. things generally made in china are chafa.
 I like using this word!

 Chale